blisspaik/Capstone/README.md

 ## Results

-I found that my best model, logistic regression, had 58% accuracy in predicting crime in 2016, and 54% accuracy in predicting crime in 2017.
+I found that my best model, logistic regression, could accurately predict 58% of all crime occurrences in 2016 (train data).
+For the crime instances for 2017 (test data), the model was able to accurately predict 54% of all instances.
 I chose this as my production model due to the low amount of overfitting, and good overall score.

 |             	| precision 	| recall 	| f1-score 	| support 	|
 |-------------	|-----------	|--------	|----------	|---------	|